 - In most residential neighbourhoods, the trees that line the streets are owned by the City.
 To confirm if a tree adjacent to your construction site is City-owned, call 311.

-- If you are working within five metres of a City-owned tree, a fence must be erected around the Tree Protection Zone* to ensure no damage to the tree or it's roots. (*A tree protection zone is the outermost circumference of a tree canopy where water drips from onto the ground.)
+- If you are working within five metres of a City-owned tree, a fence must be erected around the Tree Protection Zone* to ensure no damage to the tree or it's roots.

 - Parking and/or storing materials and equipment within the tree protection zone is not permitted.

 - Where temporary site access across a tree protection zone is required, call 311 to request assistance from an Urban Forester.
 This is necessary because prevention measures must be taken to keep tree soil from becoming compacted.

 - Adjacent trees may also require pruning to ensure proper clearance for machinery or utility access.